 Cross-border venture capital (VC) investments play an important role in the scaling up of high-growth companies.
 However, policymakers worry that foreign VC investments transfer the majority of economic activity to the investor country.
 On the...Read more

-There is evidence that some “corporate governance indices” predict higher firm values in emerging markets, but little evidence on which specific aspects of governance drive that overall relationship.
-We study that question across four major...Read more
+Well-constructed, country-specific “corporate governance indices” can predict higher firm values in emerging markets.
+However, there is little credible research on which aspects of governance drive that overall relationship.
+We study that...Read more